Skip to content

 Examples

-Caching entire routes with use cache
+Caching an entire route with use cache

 app/layout.tsx